 The Evolution of the Dining Room

 Have you ever considered why and how the dining room as we know it today came to be?
 From the earliest times recorded, people have been defined by what they eat, how they ate it and where.
-It is an interesting journey to look back at how our lives have changed due to the evolution of the dining room, a far cry from today’s comfortable and well-appointed eating areas made precisely for the enjoyment of food.
+It is an interesting journey to look back at how our lives have changed due to the evolution of the dining room and the history of dining room furniture styles, a far cry from today’s comfortable and well-appointed eating areas made precisely for the enjoyment of food.

 The First Dining Rooms